smcneece/HABA/README.md

 - Edit the blueprint to add your own quotes (they’re just in a list).
 - Alexa sound effects can be found here:
   🔊 [Amazon Alexa Sound Library](https://developer.amazon.com/en-US/docs/alexa/custom-skills/ask-soundlibrary.html)
-- You don’t *have* to use a sound — just leave the field blank and she’ll speak the quote only.
+- You don’t *have* to use a sound — just hit the toggle to off, and she'll quiet down, but is easily re-enabled!

 ---